Dr Naomi Salmon

-Teaching outside the Department:
+Teaching undertaken outside the Department:

-- Lectures and seminars on 'Human Rights to Subsistence and Basic Welfare' at the Summer Course – The European System of Human Rights Protection - run by the Europa-Universität Viadrina, Frankfurt (Oder), Germany.
+- Human Rights to Subsistence and Basic Welfare, Lectures & seminars delivered as part of a short course – The European System of Human Rights Protection - run by the Europa-Universität Viadrina, Frankfurt (Oder), Germany.

 My research draws together these various strands to explore the boundaries between the rhetoric and reality of sustainability and consumer protection within the EU market arena.
 I am particularly interested in the way in which Community law seeks to address and mediate the conflicting interests of key stakeholders – industry, State and consumer.
 Much of my work on the regulation of food biotechnology focuses on issues of risk analysis – particularly risk management - and the development of law and policy in this highly controversial area.
 More recently, my interests have extended into wider issues of sustainability and food security.
 My doctoral thesis and current research explores the interface between consumer rights and human rights, testing the extent to which human rights argumentation might usefully be employed as a mechanism to lift key consumer rights out of the general mire of market regulation, thus promoting what must be the primary goal of any rational system of food governance: feeding the people, and feeding them well.

 - Salmon, N., Nanotechnologies, Food and EU Law, monograph, in progress (Publisher: Ashgate)

 - Salmon, N., From Biotechnology to Nanotechnology: Trade, Risk and Consumer Rights in the EU, monograph, in progress (Publisher: Edward Elgar)